Asymptotic shape optimization for Riesz means of the Dirichlet Laplacian over convex domains: Maximizing Riesz means over disjoint unions of convex domains

 By Proposition~\ref{prop:Asymptotic_Shape_Thm} we can conclude that $\Omega_{\specParam_j}^1$ converges to a domain which minimizes the perimeter among domains of unit measure in $\A$.
 This completes the proof. \end{proof}

 {\bf Acknowledgements.} It is a pleasure to thank Ari Laptev for his encouragement and support.
-The author is deeply indebted to the anonymous referees whose comments and suggestions improved both the exposition and results immensely, in particular we are grateful for the suggestion to look at the work of Harrell and Stubbe which led to the extension of the results to $\gamma\in [1, 3/2)$.
+The author is deeply indebted to the anonymous referees whose comments and suggestions improved both the exposition and results immensely.
 The author would also like to thank Rupert Frank, Richard Laugesen and Timo Weidl for many helpful suggestions and discussions.
 Financial support from the Swedish Research Council grant no.\ 2012-3864 and Svenska Matematikersamfundet is gratefully acknowledged.

 \myarXiv#1#2{\href{http://arxiv.org/abs/#1}{\texttt{arXiv:#1\,[#2]}}}